Thousands pay tribute to Otto Warmbier at Ohio funeral

 The speech was imbued with a fresh-faced optimism, one that friends would later say was authentically Warmbier, who would go on to attend the University of Virginia and double major in commerce and economics.

-On Thursday morning, the community honored Warmbier's return to Wyoming High School — but to say a final farewell and then bury the young man whose five-day trip to North Korea resulted in a 17-month imprisonment and ended in heartbreak.
+On Thursday morning, those classmates and the larger community returned to Wyoming High School to honor Warmbier — and say a final farewell before burying the young man whose five-day trip to North Korea resulted in a 17-month imprisonment that ended in heartbreak.

 "When you hear his speech as salutatorian and you hear him speak about where we're going, and where we're going to be and what we're going to do, it is somewhat foretelling," Lauren Wadds, whose children graduated from Wyoming High School, told NBC affiliate WLWT ahead of the funeral.
 "It brings me peace.
 That's what brings me peace about Otto."

+"The message was taking all of the good things about Otto and paying them forward, if you will," Wyoming High School college counselor Cynthia Meis told NBC News about what was shared inside.
+"Being adventurous, being kind, being a student of the world, and using his life as an example for how we should all live our lives."

-After the ceremony, bagpipes blared as friends wearing blue ribbons carried Warmbier's casket out of the school and into a hearse, headed for the cemetery.
+After the service, bagpipes blared as friends wearing blue ribbons carried Warmbier's casket out of the school and into a hearse, headed for the cemetery.
 Many left the school in tears.

 Warmbier had been remembered as a standout at Wyoming High School, where friends and staff said he had a disarming charisma and was comfortable around different groups of students.

-He was the captain of the soccer team.
-Crowned homecoming king and prom king.
+He was the captain of the soccer team and taught young children how to swim.
+He was crowned homecoming king and prom king.
 He would extol the virtues of rapper Biggie Smalls.
 And he could quote the TV show "The Office."
 During his graduation speech, he fondly recited one character's line: "I wish there was a way to know you're in the good old days before you've actually left them."

 Warmbier's death Monday after his surprise return last week from North Korea remains veiled in mystery.